asyaharoyan/brainon-django/README.md

 ## Deployment

-The code has been deployed on the early stages of the project.
-Deployment steps has been followed from Django Blog project.
+The code has been deployed in the early stages of the project.
+Deployment steps have been followed from the Django Blog project.

-The variables has been added in Heroku as expected
+The variables have been added in Heroku as expected

 ![Github Deployment](static/media/deployment.png)